NickFitton/nfitton/src/content/cards/2023-christmas-everyone.md

 slug: everyone
 ---

 We hope you have a wonderful Christmas and a very happy new year.
-Snding lots of lve from our family to yours.
+Sending lots of love from our family to yours.